 Breathtaker - A deep reef where you are almost certain to encounter sharks including blacktip, grey reef sharks and whalers.
 Schools of Barracuda, Spanish Mackerel, Trevally, Skipjack and Amberjack are seen here roaming the coral heads with the sharks.

 The Great White Wall - A dramatic site only dived at the right current and tidal changes.
-Starting at a depth of about 15m and continuing to over 60m, you’ll encounter colourful sponges and crinoids, lionfish and morays as well as soldierfish, squirrelfish and fairy basslets.
+It's these the tidal currents which make it one of the reasons that the corals are so healthy.
+Starting at a depth of about 15m and continuing to over 60m, you’ll encounter colourful White Corals, sponges and crinoids, lionfish and morays as well as soldierfish, squirrelfish and fairy basslets.

 Annie’s Bommies - Is a continuation of the wonderland known as the Rainbow Reef.
 Investigate the nooks and crannies, weave in and out of the bommies and keep your eye open for leopard sharks resting on the bottom or blue-spotted rays.